-Amy Nordrum is News Editor at IEEE Spectrum in New York City.
-Previously, she was a science writer for the International Business Times.
+Amy Nordrum is an editor at MIT Technology Review.
+Previously, she was a News Editor at IEEE Spectrum in New York City and a science writer for the International Business Times.

 A budget proposal from the White House lays out deep cuts for several science agencies.